Child playing with the waves of a lake.

 1 Cherry Street, Toronto

-• Two parking lots are available however, they can quickly fill up on the weekend.
+• Two parking lots are available, but they can fill up quickly on the weekend.

-• Leave your car at home and take the 72B Pape bus to Cherry Beach from Pape or Union Station.
+• Leave your car at home and take the 72B Pape bus to Cherry Beach from Pape Station or take the 202 Cherry Beach bus from Union Station.

 Gibraltar Point Beach